 Many people with cancer will have radiotherapy as part of their cancer treatment.
 Radiotherapy may be given for different reasons.

 This is given with the aim of destroying a tumour and curing the cancer.
 Curative treatment is also known as radical treatment.

-Radiotherapy may be used on its own or may be given before or after surgery| or chemotherapy|.
-Chemotherapy is the use of anti-cancer drugs to destroy cancer cells.
-If radiotherapy and chemotherapy are given at the same time, this treatment is known as chemoradiation.
+Curative treatment may be given on its own, or it may be given before or after surgery or chemotherapy.
+Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.

-When it’s not possible to cure a cancer, radiotherapy may be given to relieve symptoms such as pain|.
-This is called palliative treatment.
+This is given when it’s not possible to cure a cancer.
+Radiotherapy may be given to relieve symptoms such as pain.
 Lower doses of radiotherapy are given for palliative treatment than for curative treatment, and they’re usually given over a shorter period of time.
-Sometimes just a single treatment may be given.
+Sometimes just a single dose is given.